I forgot the email address that I was using. Why can't Blogger just tell me the address??and some ask

 Suspicious / Unusual activity on your accountthis could well be the other side of a brute force attack against your account, intercepted by Google.

-None of this is fiction or paranoia - it's based on some very real, recent events - and causes some very real conundrums.
+None of this is fiction or paranoia - it's based on some very real, recent events, and even involves a recent National Scandal - and leads to some very real conundrums.